 CDN operators have developed several services to respond to the demand for improved website distribution:

 Figure: The acceleration of dynamic content allows you to improve the performance of content from a site’s database

-No CDN delivery network can guarantee maximum performance anywhere in the world and no network can guarantee the best response times whatever the time of day.
+No CDN delivery network can guarantee the maximum performance regardless of the location in the world and no network can guarantee the best response times indefinitely in time.
 The Concept of territoriality is essential in CDN.

 We will see, in the next chapter, that the performance of a CDN operator is closely linked to its points of presence and its agreements with other operators to ensure the relay of data.
 However, no operator currently provides optimal cover over 100% of global territory.